top of page

 • Instagram

-Terra Nova Research , LLC's subsurface retention irrigation is the culmination of decades of development.
+Sequestering water is a time-tested successful strategy for millenia but not at scale for row crops.
+Terra Nova is the culmination of decades of development.
 Our patent has 20 improvements over existing devices.

 While Subsurface Drip Irrigation ( SDI ) is more efficient than obsolete ditch or pivot which loses 50% to evaporation, membrane captures water for weeks instead of allowing it to drop to the water table in hours.